Home | resource library | Family Voices Resources | Fact Sheets | Creating a Vision for Your Child’s Future

 What Do You Worry About?

-As parents or guardians, we have to consider our tolerance for risk and which areas of our child’s life we might be willing to let go.
-While we may feel comfortable letting a typically developing child participate in a team sport, take the bus or stay overnight at a friend’s house, we may not feel comfortable letting a child with special needs do the same.
+As parents or guardians, we must also consider our tolerance for risk.
+While we might feel comfortable letting a typically developing child or teen participate in a team sport, take public transportation or stay overnight at a friend’s house, we may not feel comfortable letting a child with special needs do the same.

-We want our children to be safe, and we don’t want to set them up for failure.
-Think about smaller steps they can take to support their independence and give them opportunities to be involved in the community.
+We want our children to be safe, and of course we don’t want to set them up for failure.
+However, it is important to think about the steps we can take to allow our children to gain confidence and increase their independence.
+See the Family Voices Safety Planning for Life in the Community Transition fact sheet to learn more.

 Was this article helpful?